Naughty Neighbors (film): Background

-Images of family feuds had become part of Folklore of the United States since the late 19th century, deriving from the depictions of actual conflicts such as the Hatfield–McCoy feud in the sensationalist press.
+Images of family feuds had become part of folklore of the United States since the late 19th century, deriving from the depictions of actual conflicts such as the Hatfield–McCoy feud in the sensationalist press.
 By the 1930s, depictions of hillbilly culture in mass media typically involved two families engaged in an armed conflict over mountains and hills.
 Michael Frierson points that the image of the hillbilly so popular in media during the Great Depression, could have different meanings for the American audience of the time.
-On one hand, they were images from what was for most Americans a half-forgotten past.
-An Atavistic throwback to the 19th century.
+On one hand, they were images from what was for most Americans a half-forgotten past—an atavistic throwback to the 19th century.
 But the economic hardship that was also part of the hillbilly image resonated with what much of the audience was either already experiencing or feared it would experience.

 Warner Bros.
 Cartoons adopted pre-existing stereotypes concerning hillbillies for their cartoons.
 As a variation, the familiar image of the bearded and barefoot yokel was transformed into that of an anthropomorphic barnyard animal.
 Otherwise, the characterization of the stereotypical hillbillies remained the same and humor was derived from their feuds, their violence, their stupidity, their odd speech, their music, and their laziness.
-The overall image was clearly related with other contemporary stereotypes concerning Southerners, such as their supposed strange way of speaking, laziness, and that they were quick to anger and resort to violence.
+The overall image was related with other contemporary stereotypes concerning Southerners, such as their supposed strange way of speaking, laziness, and that they were quick to anger and resort to violence.

 In the hands of Tex Avery, Bob Clampett, and Friz Freleng, the cartoon hillbillies emerged as figures who foiled the power of local sheriffs, drove away those who attempted to preach peace to them, rejected urbanization, and lacked work ethic.
-But also figures who remained free to do as they pleases and to reject the influences of mainstream American culture.
+But also figures who remained free to do as they please and to reject the influences of mainstream American culture.
 Frierson views them as anarchists, an alternative to the "patriotic" and conformist characters depicted in so many films from the same period.